microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 Any external service that is consumed as part of your pipeline is a resource.

-An example of a resource can be another CI/CD pipeline that produces artifacts (say Azure pipelines, Jenkins etc.), code repositories (GitHub, Azure Repos, Git), container image registries (ACR, Docker hub etc.) and package feeds (Azure artifact feed, Artifactor etc.).
+An example of a resource can be another CI/CD pipeline that produces artifacts (say Azure pipelines, Jenkins etc.), code repositories (GitHub, Azure Repos, Git), container image registries (ACR, Docker hub etc.) or package feeds (Azure artifact feed, Artifactor etc.).

 ## Why resources?

 Resources are defined at one place and can be consumed anywhere in your pipeline.
-Resources provide you the full traceablity of the services consumed in your pipeline including branches, versions, tags, associated commits and work-items.
+Resources provide you the full traceablity of the services consumed in your pipeline including the branch, version, tags, associated commits and work-items.
 You can fully automate your DevOps workflow by subscribing to trigger events on your resources.

 Resources in YAML represent sources of types pipelines, repositories, containers and packages.